 - Cheaper than other solid walls,

-- It doesn’t let moisture affect inner side of the building,
+- It doesn’t let moisture affect the inner side of the building,

-- Insulation of cavity wall is better than conventional walls, because the air present in the cavity reduces heat transfer from outside to the building,
+- Insulation of cavity walls is better than conventional walls because the air present in the cavity reduces heat transfer from outside to the building,

-- Insulation provided by airgap and slow-moving air films,
+- Insulation is provided by airgap and slow-moving air films,

 - Thinner as compared to solid walls,